8.4 C

 A month after the revolt started Toussaint Louverture joined the band of Biassou.
 On account of his knowledge of herbs, Biassou appointed him Physician to the Armies of the King.
 Eventually, after a peace negotiation failed, he dropped the title and assumed the title of Brigadier-General and started to train an army.

-Despite reinforcements from France, the area of the island held by the revolutionaries grew as did the violence on both sides.
-Before the fighting ended 100,000 of the 500,000 Blacks and 24,000 whytes were killed.
-Nonetheless, the revolutionaries managed to stave off both the French forces and the British who arrived in 1793 to conquer the island, and who withdrew in 1798 after a series of defeats by Loverture’s forces.
-By 1801 Loverture expanded the revolution beyond Haiti, conquering the neighboring Spanish colony of Santo Domingo (present-day Dominican Republic).
-He abolished the Maafa in the Spanish-speaking colony and declared himself Governor-General for life over the entire island of Hispaniola.
+Despite reinforcements from France, the territory controlled by the revolutionaries grew, as did the brutality on all sides.
+Before the fighting ended, around 100,000 of the 500,000 enslaved Africans in the colony, and 24,000 Europeans, had been killed.
+Yet even in this devastation, the Africans of Saint‑Domingue did what the world said was impossible: they held their ground against the French forces and beat back the British invasion of 1793, driving them to withdraw in 1798 after a series of defeats at the hands of Louverture’s army.
+By 1801, Toussaint Louverture had extended the struggle beyond the French colony, conquering the neighbouring Spanish colony of Santo Domingo and abolishing the Maafa there, declaring himself Governor‑General for life over the entire island of Hispaniola.

 Source: